The Great Allegheny Passage is a perfect bicycle outing for all ages and experience levels.

 Biking the GAP from Ohiopyle to Confluence

-Pedaling upstream towards Confluence following Middle Yough is a popular direction.
-After a relatively easy 11 miles, you can lunch at a selection of restaurants or enjoy ice-cream from Suders.
-If you do stop for lunch - try the Lucky Dog Cafe.
+Pedaling upstream toward Confluence following the Middle Yough is a popular direction.
+After a relatively easy 11 miles, you can lunch at a selection of restaurants or enjoy ice cream from the Outflow Soft Freeze.
+If you do stop for lunch, try the Lucky Dog Cafe.

-Pedal and Paddle!
+Another great option is the Pedal and Paddle!
 Ride the GAP toward Confluence.
-We'll meet you at the Ramcat Launch Area (which you'll reach before the town of Confluence).
-Here we'll take your bikes, give you a river safety talk and set you off downstream in a raft.
-It's a very fun day!
-Albeit - you'll be tired by the end, but very satisfied.
-You'll want to pack a lunch to enjoy whenever you get hungry.
+We’ll meet you at the Ramcat Launch Area (which you’ll reach before the town of Confluence).
+Here we’ll take your bikes, give you a river safety talk and set you off downstream in a raft.
+It’s a very fun day!
+You’ll be tired by the end, but very satisfied.
+You’ll want to pack a lunch to enjoy whenever you get hungry.

 The trail surface is crushed limestone.
-Road bikes, comfort bikes, & hybird bikes all work.
+Road bikes, comfort bikes and hybird bikes all work.
 If the trail is soft after rain, a road bike might not be the best option.
-Always remember to pack a spare tire!
+Always remember to pack a spare tube!

-Wilderness Voyageurs rents bikes by the hour or by the day and is open year round.
-If it's 60 and sunny in January - you bet you can rent a bike!
+Wilderness Voyageurs rents bikes by the hour or by the day, and we are open year round.
+If it’s 60 and sunny in January — you bet you can rent a bike!